conan-io/docs/conan_v2_mode.rst

 .. warning::

-   **Do not activate this mode in a production environment!** Even if everything seems to work fine, package ID might change and the ABI can be modified.
+   **Do not activate this mode in a production environment!** Even if everything seems to work fine, package ID might change, revisions will be different and the ABI could be incompatible.

 Changes related to default configuration